 With restrictions, plethora of cases under IPC section 188

 A nation-wide lockdown was imposed on Tuesday while the Maharashtra government had already restricted movement on the roads and ordered the closure of non-essential establishments.
-Of the section 178 cases registered in the city, 88 were registered in north Mumbai, a police official said.
+Of the 141 cases registered in the city, 69 were registered in north Mumbai, a police official said.

-On Wednesday alone the police registered 48 cases.
-Most of these cases were about shops selling non- essential good remaining open, hawkers violating curfew and illegal gatherings among other violations.
+Most of these cases were about shops selling non- essential good remaining open, hawkers violating curfew and illegal gatherings among other violations..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)